SeaQL/seaql.github.io/Seaography/docs/06-access-control/05-rbac.md

 features = ["rbac"]
 ```

-After connecting to the database, you should initialize RBAC for the connection before creating the schema:
+After connecting to the database, you should initialize RBAC rules for the connection before creating the schema:

 ```rust
 let db = Database::connect(db_url).await?;